Skip to content

 Volumes

-• Raluca Grosescu and John Dale (eds.), Corporate Accountability for Human Rights Violations: Civil Society and Transnational Activism across the World (forthcoming Springer, 2025).
+• Raluca Grosescu and John Dale (eds.), Corporate Accountability for Human Rights Violations: Civil Society and Transnational Activism across the World (Springer, 2025).
 This edited volume is the first collection to critically explore the role, limitations, and internal fragmentation of social activism for corporate accountability across Africa, the Americas, Asia, and Europe: from civil and criminal litigations, efforts to prohibit and punish business misconduct through national and international legislation, to boycotts, political protests and memorialization projects.
 By adopting an actor-focused perspective and examining their national and transnational forms of activism, the collection provides an innovative perspective across three main themes: Civil society and social movements as key drivers of corporate accountability efforts; The fragmentation of the global corporate accountability movement across ontological, ideological, regional and professional lines; The Janus-faced paradigm of transnational activism for corporate accountability.

 Chapters